skip to main content

 Bayer said it now expects special items to drag earnings before interest, tax, depreciation and amortisation (EBITDA) to between €3.5 billion and €4 billion

-Bayer said today it expected higher one-off burdens in 2025 from provisions for litigations and for buying out executives in its ongoing restructuring programme.
+Germany's Bayer said today it expected higher one-off costs this year from litigation provisions, after recent setbacks in product liability cases, and for buying out executives in its ongoing restructuring programme.